Makenson Gletty

-Career
+Biography

-He was crowned French heptathlon champion at the 2023 French Indoor Athletics Championships in Aubière in February 2023, scoring a tally of 6090 points.
+Gletty was crowned French heptathlon champion at the 2023 French Indoor Athletics Championships in Aubière in February 2023, scoring a tally of 6090 points.
 He competed at the 2023 European Indoor Athletics Championships in the indoor heptathlon in Istanbul, Turkey, in March 2023, and finished in ninth place overall with 5133 points.

-He won the French outdoor national championships decathlon title in Albi, in July 2023 with 8279 points.
+Gletty won the French outdoor national championships decathlon title in Albi, in July 2023 with 8279 points.
 Competing at the Decastar meeting in Talence, Gletty set a new personal best of 8443 points to win the decathlon at the final World Athletics Combined Events Tour Gold event of the season on 24 September 2023.

-He was selected to compete in the heptathlon at the 2024 World Athletics Championships in Glasgow, Scotland in March 2024, and finished in fifth place overall with 6187 points.
+Gletty was selected to compete in the heptathlon at the 2024 World Athletics Championships in Glasgow, Scotland in March 2024, and finished in fifth place overall with 6187 points.
 Competing in the decathlon he was a bronze medalist at the 2024 European Athletics Championships in Rome, Italy in June 2024, with a personal best tally of 8606 points.

-He competed in Paris at the 2024 Summer Olympics in the decathlon, finishing in twelfth place overall, having gained 8309 points.
+Gletty competed in Paris at the 2024 Summer Olympics in the decathlon, finishing in twelfth place overall, having gained 8309 points.

 Gletty placed ninth with 8146 points at the 2025 World Athletics Championships in Tokyo, Japan.

+Gletty was selected for the 2026 World Athletics Indoor Championships in Poland in March 2026.
+In August, he competed at the 2026 European Athletics Championships in Birmingham, England, placing sixth overall in decathlon.
+In September 2026, he placed third with a tally of 8381 points at the Décastar in Talence.